lvshuiyiqing/instcov-1/README.md

 ## Introduction

-InstCov is a Clang-based instrumentation tool for branch coverage, MCDC coverage, function coverage recording.
-It also provides an easy interface that supports extending to customized instrumentation for coverage analysis, dynamic verification, etc.
+InstCov is a generic platform for C/C++ code instrumentation based on Clang.
+It provides an easy interface that allows you to perform customized instrumentation for specific purposes, such as coverage analysis, dynamic verification, etc.
+Currently, we have already implemented instrumentation and analysis for MC/DC coverage, branch coverage, function coverage and switch statement branch coverage.

+If you want to add customed intrumentation to InstCov, please see the developers' guide.

 ## Basic Usage